Scientific aim of the SFB 767

 In the second research area on Optical and electronic properties the main goal is to use the potential of optical control of nanosystems.
 An unprecedented level of control was achieved experimentally by two-color excitations of molecules and theoretically of spin-qubit candidates.
 Further major progress concerned stability of colloidal quantum dots, their control on ultrafast time scales and in magnetic fields as well as direct detection of the photonic vacuum.
 In future, this area will expand to an ultrafast control of the coupling between a tunnel current and photons.

 Project Area C - Electronic and magnetic transport properties

 The third project area, Electronic and magnetic transport properties, has elaborated on the control of electrons in single molecular junctions or quantum point contacts and the magnetization in nanostructures.
 As highlights we have shown how to control single spins in molecules, single electrons by voltage pulses, vibrational modes by current, and domain walls by thermal gradients.
 In the future, we will continue this research concentrating on the most promising aspects.

-The last funding period will be devoted to fine-tuning control schemes like electrical and optical field effects on mechanical and magnetic nanosystems, molecules and semiconductor quantum dots.
-Based on the insights of the previous funding periods we will extend our scope to topics such as ultrafast manipulation of electronic tunneling currents and engineered heat flow in nanocontacts.
+The last funding period was devoted to fine-tuning control schemes like electrical and optical field effects on mechanical and magnetic nanosystems, molecules and semiconductor quantum dots.
+Based on the insights of the previous funding periods we extended our scope to topics such as ultrafast manipulation of electronic tunneling currents and engineered heat flow in nanocontacts.